SafetyPanda/RISH/README.md

 - More.
 So much more.

 # Known Issues
-- cd by itself will break it
+- cd by itself will cause an issue.
-- does not like paths in cd
+- does not fork processes
-- tab just tabs
 - Lots more I'm sure

 # License